lakenen/view-school/exercises/00-hello-view-api/success.md

 It looks like you've successfully created a Box View API token.

-Click the home button to continue.
+Click the home button to continue!